Leading from the Middle

 00:02:42

-It just means influence.
-When we're talking about influence, there are two kinds of influence push or pull.
-Um, so push influence or direct influence, sometimes call hard, influence, hard power.
-It's telling people what to do. <laugh> it's positional power, right, or rewards or threats, those kinds of things.
+And when we're talking about influence, there are two kinds of influence, push or pull.
+Um, so push influence or direct influence, sometimes called hard influence, hard power.
+It's telling people what to do. <laugh>, it's positional power, right?
+Or rewards, or threats, those kinds of things.
 We're all very familiar with that.
-Um, the other kind of influence though, is indirect influence or soft power or pull influence.
-And this includes many different characteristics.
-When we wanna talk about four of them here, value, clarity, flow, and networks.
+Um, the other kind of influence though, is indirect influence or soft power, or pull influence.
+And this includes many different characteristics, and we wanna talk about four of them here.
+Value, clarity, flow, and networks.
 So I'm gonna introduce these four concepts, uh, and Steve will explain a little bit more in detail how we can, uh, exercise these to get things done.
-So value, clarity, flow, and networks.
+So, value, clarity, flow, and networks.

 When we talk about leadership, it's very common that people go to thinking about organizational politics.
 How many times have you heard people talk about organizational politics?

-Oh, so, and so is being a jerk or they're obstinate or, oh, I was overruled and so forth.
-It becomes very, very hard for us to make decisions and guide and, and change the organization.
-If we're thinking in terms of the people involved, it's me versus Steve and Steve is always stubborn about this, and I really want that.
-And when we think about interacting with people, it becomes a little bit harder.
-Um, when we, but if we look beneath the surface, what we're what's happening is these, these relationships of value, clarity, flow, and networks.
-Now I wanna encourage you.
-That influence grows the more it's used effectively.
-So you already have influence and it'll grow the more you use it effectively.
+Oh, so and so is being a jerk, or they're obstinate, or, oh, I was overruled, and so forth.
+It becomes very, very hard for us to make decisions and guide and, and change the organization if we're thinking in terms of the people involved.
+It's me versus Steve.
+And Steve is always stubborn about this, and I really want that.
+And when we think about interacting with people, it becomes a little bit harder, um, when we, but if we look beneath the surface, what we're, what's happening is these, these relationships of value, clarity, flow, and networks.
+Now, I wanna encourage you that influence grows the more it's used effectively.
+So you already have influence, and it'll grow the more you use it effectively.

 What we're looking to do is, um, create within our organization's, um, harmony as opposed to disharmony.
-So if I think about disharmony within an organization, it wastes energy people moving in different directions.
+So if we think about disharmony within an organization, it wastes energy, people moving in different directions.
 You've got misaligned, um, or conflicting goals.
 You've got difficulties in communication.
-You've got lack of trust, um, as opposed to harmony and harmony from just a simple practical point of view, a it feels better B it's a nicer environment to be in C. It gets stuff done, right?
+You've got a lack of trust, um, as opposed to harmony and harmony from just a simple practical point of view.
+A, it feels better.
+B, it's a nicer environment to be in a c it gets stuff done, right?
 Harmony channels, energy into work.
-The idea that you can take a group of people and align them towards accomplishing business goals, accomplishing benefit for the customers you're aligning, for example, around a value stream.
-Um, you have shared goals.
-You have shared collaboration tools.
+The idea that you can take a group of people and align them towards accomplishing business goals, accomplishing benefit for the customers, you're aligning, for example, around a value stream.
+Um, you have shared goals, you have shared collaboration tools.
 You have trust and openness as opposed to lack of trust.
-And that's really, I think where, where all of us would like to work.
-That's the kind of organization we'd like to be in to get there.
-We need to understand these three elements to action.
-Um, and I'll introduce these as value, clarity, and flow, but let's think about first to, to get anything done.
+And that's really, I think, where, where all of us would like to work.

-It always starts with perception and understanding, um, and then perception and understanding what you're perceiving and what you're understanding about that, that in that leads you to make a decision.
+That's the kind of organization we'd like to be in.
+To get there, we need to understand these three elements to action.
+Um, uh, and I'll introduce these as value, clarity, and flow.
+But let's think about first to, to get anything done.
+It always starts with perception and understanding.
+Um, and then perception and understanding what you're perceiving and what you're understanding about that, that in that leads you to make a decision.
 So it allows us to weigh and balance different, um, you know, pros and cons of different outcomes.
 And that is then the basis for action.
 And when we act, of course, then the world changes and we need to re perceive and re understand what's the world we're looking in.
 Of course, there's a lot of these different decision making loops.
-The UDA loop observe and orient is perceiving an understanding's just different words, deciding and acting or plan do check, act plan, do study adjust.
-All of these loops decision making loops are similar and they, they, they walk you through a similar framework.
-Now, when we're thinking about these perceiving and understanding, deciding and acting really, there is a, a continuum for each of these, there's a continuum from ignorance and confusion all the way through to clarity.

-That's where we wanna be clarity, right on decision making.
-There's ineffectiveness.
-There's a continuum of that all the way through to value being effective in as an organization.
+The UDA loop, observe and orient is perceiving and understanding.
+It's just different words, deciding and acting or plan, do check, act, plan, do, study, adjust.

+All of these loops, decision making loops are similar, and they, they, they walk you through a similar framework.
+Now, when we're thinking about these perceiving and understanding, deciding and acting, really there is a, a continuum for each of these.
+There's a continuum from ignorance and confusion all the way through to clarity.
+That's where we wanna be.
+Clarity, right?
+On decision making.
+There's ineffectiveness, there's a continuum of that all the way through to value being effective in, in the, as an organization.
 And then when it comes to actions, there's a continuum from inefficiency all the way through to flow.
-Now, instead of thinking about, you know, uh, people bumping into each other and organizational politics, we can just think everybody has a certain clarity, a certain set of beliefs, perceptions, understandings, everybody has certain set of values, um, that weigh their, that, that influence how they weight decisions.
-And everybody has certain behaviors that leads them to act or not act in a certain way.
-Now what we can do and what Steve get into is how you can help to create shared clarity, shared value, shared flow, uh, as an organization and to, to really make sense of this.
-We need to understand this fourth aspect, which is networks, these formal versus informal networks.
+Now, instead of thinking about, you know, uh, people bumping into each other and organizational politics, we can just think everybody has a certain clarity, a certain set of beliefs, perceptions, understandings.
+Everybody has certain set of values, um, that weigh their, that, that influence how they weight decisions.

-Um, and also increasingly we're, we're coming to promote the idea of communities of practice and communities of practice may spread across multiple value streams, uh, people with similar interests, similar concerns within an organization.
-And it's just important for us to recognize that there's a lot of these informal networks hiding in the org chart.
-Um, and then for each one of us individually, there's our, the informal network that is our social connections and our relationships with the people around us, right?
 And these, these networks, they may seem a little bit random or a little bit haphazard, but that's really where we have direct power and influence.
-And Stephen Covey, you may remember from the seven habits of highly effective people, one of his habits was start with your sphere of influence, begin with your sphere of influence.
+And Stephen Covey, you may remember from the Seven Habits of Highly Effective People, one of his habits was start with your sphere of influence.
+Begin with your sphere of influence.
 You may not think it's much, but that is where we have the most power and influence, um, is with the people that we're engaging with.
-And if you want people to do what you want, then you need to want, what's good for them. <laugh> you need to want what's in their best interest.
-Right.
+And if you want people to do what you want, then you need to want what's good for them. <laugh>, you need to want what's in their best interest, right?
 And if we're operating from that framework, then we have a lot of power.

 00:12:03